Center for Health Equity Research (CHER) Institute

 For any technical questions, concerns, or issues submitting this form, please contact: Jeff Wood email@example.com TEL: (562) 985-2176.

 Yes!
-Because this is an intensive research educational experience, we are only able to select up to 15 participants per year.
+This is an intensive research educational experience, therefore we are only able to select up to 18 participants per year.
 Thus, all applications will be reviewed by the CHER Institute Leadership Team.
 The committee will rate applications on the following categories:

 - Demonstrated commitment to community-based, social and health behavior research to eliminate health disparities among racial/ethnic minority populations (e.g., heart disease, diabetes, breast cancer, HIV/AIDS, substance abuse, etc.);